All Episodes

 I'm putting my feelings aside on how I feel about Trump.

-I'm gonna be full disclosure.
+I'm going to be full disclosure.

 I am a Trump supporter.